nguyenquocviet2005/Face_Recognition/README.md

 ## File/Folder Structure

-### 1. `execution_script.ipynb`
+### 1. `run_scripts.ipynb`
 - This file contains the scripts for training/evaluating Arcface and Retinaface models conveniently.
-Additionally, the script for executing the face recognition system is also included.
+Additionally, the scripts for running the face recognition system are also included.

 ### 2. `Arcface/`
 - **Purpose:** This folder is dedicated to training and evaluating **Model Arcface**.